EthosTruthSentry/charter/MeshArtifacts/factpulse_v5/FactPulse_Playbook_V5.md

 ---

 **Continuity & Resilience Notes:**
-* [cite_start]Analytics dashboards are regularly reviewed to refine processes based on data[cite: 430].
+* Analytics dashboards are regularly reviewed to refine processes based on data[cite: 430].
 * Transparency is maintained by documenting any corrections or controversies.
-* The playbook is a living document, and lessons learned from this phase result in updates to the guidelines for the entire FactPulse pipeline. [cite_start]The **Oversight Echo Index** and other tools from the Clarion Edition are now part of the standard process, ensuring that the system is a **stance against narrative coercion**[cite: 433].
+* The playbook is a living document, and lessons learned from this phase result in updates to the guidelines for the entire FactPulse pipeline.
+The **Oversight Echo Index** and other tools from the Clarion Edition are now part of the standard process, ensuring that the system is a **stance against narrative coercion**[cite: 433].

 ---